switch-ch/cloudservice-owncloud/source/architecture.rst

 users can login with AAI and are able to create a new account (that will be commissioned on the LDAP server) or to reset their password.

-The server is running a Ruby on Rails application developed by InEn.
+The server runs a Ruby on Rails application developed by SWITCH's Interaction Enabling team.
 It uses Apache and mod_shib, and xxx as its database.

 Open Ports: